How UVC Dosimeters Work

 DO UVC DOSIMETERS WORK WITH ANY UV-C DISINFECTION SYSTEM?

-Our UVC Dosimeters are designed to react to applied UV-C energy of 254 nm, which is produced by most low-pressure mercury vapor systems.
-Our UVC Dosimeters are trusted and utilized by the world’s leading UV-C manufacturers and can be used with any device that produces UVGI at the 254 wavelength, which is optimal for germicidal disinfection.
-To see the full list of UV-C manufacturers who use our UVC Dosimeters, click here.
+UVC Dosimeters are designed to react to applied UV-C energy in the ranges of 254 nm (low-pressure mercury vapor systems), 260-280 nm (UV-C LED) and Far UV-C (222 nm).
+To see the growing list of UV-C manufacturers who use our UVC Dosimeters, click here.

 What is UV-C and How Does it Kill Pathogens?